 Net cash used in investing activities was \$5.4 million in fiscal 2002, \$14.8 million in fiscal 2003, \$26.9 million combined in fiscal 2004 and \$48.0 million in the first nine months of 2005, all of which represented expenditures for capital equipment.
 Capital equipment in 2002 was primarily for product development.
 Capital equipment in 2003 was primarily for our pilot wafer fabrication line in Cypress' Round Rock, Texas facility.
-Capital equipment in 2004 and the first nine months of 2005 was primarily for our manufacturing facility in the Philippines, equipment for our first 25 megawatts per year production lines.
+Capital equipment in 2004 and the first nine months of 2005 was primarily for our manufacturing facility in the Philippines, equipment for our first 25 megawatts per year production line and for our second and third 25-megawatts per year production lines.
 We expect capital expenditures of approximately \$26.0 million for the remainder of 2005 and approximately \$55.0 million in 2006 as we continue to increase our manufacturing capacity.